lcaladoferreira/camResolution/README.md

 Operating mode
 =======================

 Quick Scan only checks common video resolutions, Full Scan checks all 1:1, 4:3 and 16:9 resolutions between an entered range.
+Full scan checks all 1:1, 4:3 and 16:9 resolutions between an entered range.

 What's new?
 ===================